Updated: March 23, 2026

 Portugal D2 Visa Pathways

-1. Independent service providers
+1. Freelancers and independent service providers

 This route is designed for self-employed individuals, such as freelancers, who offer services to local and global clients.